drbitboy/magao-x-config/README.md

   * Processes local to this "central" (i.e. AOC-like) node magaox01
     * isMagAOX-1 INDI server, listening on default port 7624
       * Which will connect to INDI server on node magaox02
-    * magAOXmaths INDI driver "maths_x"
+    * magAOXmaths INDI driver "maths_1"

 * **proclist_magaox02.txt**
   * ```MAGAOX_ROLE=magaox02 resurrector_indi``` to start
   * Processes local to this "satellite" (i.e. RTC-like) node magaox02
     * INDI server, listening on default port 7624
       * Which be connected to by INDI server on node magaox01
-    * magAOXmaths INDI driver "maths_y"
+    * magAOXmaths INDI driver "maths_2"